 - I then log out of GoDaddy’s Domain Manager and website.

-- Its at this point that my company’s DNS takes over.
-If I’ve already created the domain in my hosting account, my company’s DNS will automatically point requests to the correct IP address.
-If the domain has not been created in my hosting account, my company’s DNS will automatically point requests to the correct IP address, once I create the domain, in my account.
+- Its at this point that the NACITS DNS takes over.
+If I’ve already created the domain in my hosting account, the DNS of NACITS will automatically point requests to the correct IP address.
+If the domain has not been created in my hosting account, the DNS of NACITS will automatically point requests to the correct IP address, once I create the domain, in my account.

-This pretty much summarizes the steps I take, each time I register a domain, in order for the DNS to be correctly pointed at my company’s web hosting.
+This pretty much summarizes the steps I have to take, each time I register a domain, in order for the DNS to be correctly pointed at my hosting account.

 STOP: The instructions for this P2PU challenge, specifically tell me to write a blog post called “Hosting & DNS.”
 I followed the instructions in my challenge.
 While I’m not very keen on using a different naming scheme, I wanted to make sure I met the criteria, specified in the challenge.